jdittrich/userNeedResearchBook/text/dataGathering.md

 > Hello Lisa, great to meet you.
 I’m pleased that you could free some time for showing and telling me how you work.

-You may sprinkle in a bit of smalltalk:
+You may sprinkle in a bit of small talk:

 > Did you have a good start into the day?

 Participants should at least roughly know what the research is about.
-You don't need to reveal all your questions and topics, but the general topic should be described
+You don’t need to tell about all your questions and topics, but the general topic should be described.

 > This research helps us to improve the workflow in the design process to design solutions for people who do graphic design.